fullstorydev/fullstory-data-layer-observer/README.md

 ## Data Handling

 The configuration option `window['_dlo_readOnLoad'] = true;` can be used on static data layers, which should exist on the page prior to loading DLO.
 Many data layers are however dynamic: values change as the user interacts with the page.
 By default, DLO will attempt to monitor for changes to a data layer's object or any property within an object.
+(See the details on source selection on how this is done.)
 An observed change will cause the data to be handled.
+Note that property changes are debounced, which allows multiple property changes to a single object appear as a single data layer event.

 Functions can be observed as well (e.g. `trackEvent()`).
 When functions are called, the arguments passed to the function will be provided to data handlers.

 ## Source Selection